Skip to main content

 Redacted summary

-The evidence collected by the SIU , including interviews with the Complainant’s police custodians, gives rise to the following scenario.
-As was their legal right, the subject officials did not agree an interview with the SIU or the release of their notes.
-In the afternoon of November 26, 2025, the Complainant was arrested in connection with a stolen automobile.
-He was searched at the scene and transported to the LPS headquarters where he was lodged in a cell at about 5:45 p.m.
-He told police that he had consumed heroin a couple of hours before his arrest and explained he would become sick in his cell once the effects of the drug wore off.
-The Complainant was monitored by special constables while in cells.
-He appeared to sleep for most of his time in custody.
-At about 7:40 a.m., the Complainant had just woken when he started to vomit.
-He was removed from the cell and transported to hospital.
-The Complainant was taken to hospital and treated for opioid withdrawal.
+The evidence collected by the SIU, including interviews with the complainant's police custodians, gives rise to the following scenario.
+As was their legal right, the subject officers did not agree to an interview with the SIU or the release of their notes.
+In the afternoon in late November 2025, the complainant was arrested in connection with a stolen automobile.
+They were searched at the scene and transported to the LPS headquarters where they were lodged in a cell at approximately 5:45 p.m.
+The complainant told police that they had consumed heroin a couple of hours before the arrest and explained they would become sick in the cell once the effects of the drug wore off.
+The complainant was monitored by special constables while in cells.
+They appeared to sleep for most of the time in custody.
+At approximately 7:40 a.m., the complainant had just woken when they started to vomit.
+They were removed from the cell and transported to hospital.
+The complainant was treated for opioid withdrawal.

 Officer